PEXANE2/azure-docs.tr-tr/articles/cognitive-services/bing-visual-search/quickstarts/java.md

 ## <a name="construct-the-search-request-and-query"></a>Arama isteği ve sorgu oluşturma

-1. Uygulamanızın ana yöntemi kullanarak bir HTTP istemci oluşturun `HttpClientBuilder.create().build();`:
+1. In the main method of your application, create an HTTP client using `HttpClientBuilder.create().build();`:

     ```java
     CloseableHttpClient httpClient = HttpClientBuilder.create().build();
     ```

-2. Oluşturma bir `HttpEntity` nesne API'sine görüntünüzü karşıya yüklemek için:
+2. Create an `HttpEntity` object to upload your image to the API:

     ```java
     HttpEntity entity = MultipartEntityBuilder